RachWalm/VolunteerVillage/README.md

 Once you have a database you will need to migrate the models to the database.

-This can be done in the IDE terminal windownusing:
+This can be done in the IDE terminal window using:

 ``` python3 manage.py makemigrations```
 then